newatoms/guides/slack-guide/readme.md

 You can add some fancy formatting to your messages like Bold using `*` before and after what you want to be bold; use `_` for italics and `~` for strikethrough.
 [Read more about formatting on the Slack site](https://get.slack.help/hc/en-us/articles/202288908-Formatting-your-messages).
 Note: Slack does not use Markdown.

 You can also generata a random gif about a subject by typing `/giphy [subject]`.
 Pretty cool.

-### Talking to Howdy the Robot

-For our daily standup we use the Howdy bot.
-Because we like to talk to robots; and because it makes checks in with everyone and lets the rest know how they are doing.

-With the standup we try to get a overview on what everyone is working on, what they have worked on so far, how they feel and if anything is blocking them.

-This can help us recognize and solve problems, keep everyone happy and its a great moment for yourself to reflect on what and how you are doing.

-At 1000Z Howdy starts talking to every team member, don't be nervous, just answer his questions.
-When everyone completed the talk with Howdy it will post a summary in the standup channel.

-Happy Slacking!